What is an Air Waybill?

 If the AWB contains the logo of the airline, it is a consolidated and airline-specific shipment and if there is no logo on the top, it can be a neutral AWB.
 Moreover, information like the carrier’s address, sender's and receiver's address along with contact information are a crucial part of the Air Waybill.

-Moreover, the Air Waybill number is an 11-digit number, which can be used to track the location and status of the shipment.
-This has become easier with the technology and introduction of the e-AWB, that everything can take place online.
+An Air Waybill number is an 11-digit number, which can be used to track the location and status of the shipment.
+This has become easier with the technology and introduction of the e-AWB, where everything can take place online.

 Introduced in 2010 an electronic Air Waybill, also referred to as e-AWB or e-air waybill, became the default contract of carriage in the Air Cargo industry.
 The documents printed on paper are still acceptable but the International Air Transport Association (IATA) uses, encourages and promotes the use of e-AWB.
 It is easier to save information online providing increased security and easy accessibility.